fujaba/fulibFx/README.md

 Either inject a `Provider<T>` and call `get()` or create/inject a new instance of the controller manually.
 After aquireing the instance, you can initialize and render it manually using the `initAndRender` method of the `FulibFxApp` class.
-This method takes the controller, a map of parameters and a boolean specifying if the controller should be cleaned up automatically (with the current main controller).
+This method takes the controller, a map of parameters and a container disposable (e.g. ComponentDisposable or Subscriber).
-The method returns a `Rendered<T>` object containing the rendered controller and a disposable that can be used to clean up the controller.
+The method will return the rendered instance of the component.
+If a disposable has been provided, a cleanup task for this component will be added to it.
+Otherwise, one has to manually cleanup the component by calling the `destroy` method in the `FulibFxApp` class.

 ```java